crosswalk-project/crosswalk-website/README.md

 > How might we communicate the full value of the Intel Crosswalk project to developers and designers building hybrid apps for Android, and increase awareness of the project among app developers and decision-makers in general?

+With this project, we’ll suggest an answer to what the full value of Crosswalk is, and propose a possible solution to how to communicate this more effectively.

-> How might we make embedding a web view and inherit part of building hybrid apps, with Crosswalk as the obvious or only choice?
+> How might we make embedding a web view an inherit part of building hybrid apps, with Crosswalk as the obvious or only choice?

+Additionally, it appears that Crosswalk is in a similar position as PhoneGap was early on.
+PhoneGap was actually competing against native platforms, and web developers perception that they needed to switch to writing native code.
+Similarly, Crosswalk is really competing against a lack of awareness or understanding that bundling a web view is an option, and against the included native web views themselves.

 ## Constraints

 - Time on research versus implementation
 - Existing technical debt on site
-- Limitations of the product
+- Unforeseen limitations of the product
 - Requirements for setting up the product
 - Portions of the Crosswalk branding
 - Intel branding